MythraV/rl_lib/README.md

 # rl_lib

 Implementations of popular RL control and prediction agents.
-The networks are implemented with pytorch for deep RL agents
+The Deep RL algorithms are implemented using PyTorch.

 Includes the following list of algorithms